wirc-sjsu/FMR/README.md

 ```
 ### Plot fuel moisture data

 There are a couple different plots you can create.
+All the plots have the flag outliers, which is set to False by default.
+This flag prevents the plot functions to plot fuel moisture content values larger than 400 and smaller than 0.
+So, it gets rid of the outliers.
+If the user wants to see the outliers, then this flag can be set to True.

 Basic line plot for each site/fuelType/fuelVariation
 ```python
 db.plot_lines(allFMDB)
 ```
 By default the plot_lines function will automatically call the get_data function if not dataframe is provided
 in the argument.
 ```python